-In the end, it’s an insurance company, arbitrator, judge or jury that decides.
-A personal injury lawyer helps make your case strong and ensure a positive outcome.
+In the end, it’s an insurance company, arbitrator, judge, or jury that decides.
+A personal injury lawyer helps make your case strong and ensures a positive outcome.

 What are the Damages?

 Medical expenses are a large factor when considering how much your settlement will be.
-The higher the bills and condition, the larger your settlement may be.
+The higher the bills and conditions, the larger your settlement may be.

 For example, if you were in a car accident caused by a drunk driver, the police would be responsible for charging them with the crime of driving while intoxicated.
 However, there may also be an option to hold them civilly liable for your injuries – this could be done by filing suit against them through a personal injury claim.